krgross/st512-course-notes/docs/08-BlockedDesigns.md

 298.6552  281.0621
 ```

 The two-sample t-test is the wrong test for these data because it fails to account for the fact that the data are paired.
 The correct way to analyze these data is to calculate the difference in grip strength for each individual, and then to treat the sample of $n=145$ differences as a single random sample from a population of differences.
-We then test the null hypothesis that the average of this population of differences is = 0 vs the alternative hypothesis that the difference is $\neq$ 0.
+We then test the null hypothesis that the average of this population of differences is equals 0 against the alternative that the average difference is different from 0.

 ```{}
 > with(grip, t.test(x = Dominant - Off))